HOPE for a Robust Parameterization of Long-memory State Space Models: Experiments and Discussions

-Finally, we present the performance of HOPE-SSM on large datasets.
+\textbf{Experiment III: Performance in the Long-Range Arena.} Finally, we present the performance of HOPE-SSM on large datasets.
 We use the same model architecture as in the S4D paper~\cite{gu2022parameterization}, except that we replace the LTI blocks with our HOPE blocks.
 The specific model and training hyperparameters are reported in~\Cref{sec:expdetails}.
-We show the performance of our model in~\Cref{tab:LRA}, where we see that our HOPE-SSM outperforms the comparable S4 and S4D models on most tasks.
+We show the performance of our model in~\Cref{tab:LRA}, where we see that our HOPE-SSM outperforms most sequential models on many tasks.